kintone/js-sdk/packages/data-loader/README.md

 ]
 ```

-If set `--attachments-dir` option, the format of FILE field will be changed to below.
+If set `--attachments-dir` option, the format of Attachment field will be changed to below.
-(FILE field in Table follows the same rule.)
+(Attachment field in Table follows the same rule.)

 ```json
 [